Lemon Rice Recipe (Chitranna)

 - Cook for 2-3 minutes.

-- Check for salt and add more if required.
+- Check for salt and lime juice and add more if required.
 Serve hot.

 Hi!
 I am going to try this recipe tomorrow!